Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

 name: recover_password
 resource: Customization
 resource_owner: anyone
-return_to: /recover-password
+redirect_to: /recover-password
-flash_notice: 'If you provided the right email, we will send you reset password instructions.'
+flash_notice: If you provided the right email, we will send you reset password instructions.
 configuration:
   properties:
     email: